Top 10 Sustainable Companies (Hint: Apple is not on it)

 Now let’s review the bottom 10 companies.
 As you can see, many of these companies make widgets or have huge supply chains, like DHL.
 One surprising one is First Solar.
 We will take a look at the sustainability of the renewables supply chain later.

-The last one on the list is Casio.
-Oh how you have fallen!
 My favorite watch growing up was a Casio, with a great little calculator, timer, and water resistant screen.
 The precursor of the Apple Watch.

 A quick look at the home page is nearly the reverse of Schneider Electric.
 Lots of shiny metal watches and flashy jewelry.
-An initial look at the web pages left me wondering if they had even heard of sustainability.
+An initial look at the Casio web pages left me wondering if they had even heard of sustainability.
 Then I found their corporate site.

 First, their last news article on sustainability was from almost a year ago.
 Going through their sustainability initiatives made me think back to my original days working on climate change in 2011, small and slow steps towards sustainability.
 Key successes included:

-• Adopting paper based packaging over plastic.
+Adopting paper based packaging over plastic.
 Now this is a good one and something that would help if every company adopted it.

-• Increase the use of sustainable paper to 100% by FY2031
+Increase the use of sustainable paper to 100% by FY2031.
+Yawn.

 A majority of Casio’s CO2 emissions are from the purchase of goods and services, under what are called Scope 3 emissions.
-Limited progress has been made on this, and for companies that make physical products this might be one of the most important sources of emissions.
-For example, this includes the sources of materials for watches, like metals and minerals that are mined.
-Similarly transportation of materials to Casio is a significant source of carbon emissions that have not been addressed.
+Limited progress has been made on addressing these emissions, and for companies that make physical products this might be one of the most important sources of emissions.

 Not taking actions towards reducing Scope 3 emissions is often seen as a way to kick the can down the curb, reducing the responsibility of the company to take action.